danman01/tic-tac-toe/README.md

     - chmod +x required on each script.
     - Not including scripts in the commit as they may have exposed credentials, a security risk.
+  • cribbed much code from the auth API training module lab.